sanskrit/raw_etexts/mixed/ebhAratI-sampat/kalA/sangItam/rAmamAtyaH/svarameLakalAnidhiH.md

   Here, Kallināth interprets **एतानि शास्त्राणि** to be **देशीविषयाणीत्यर्थः।**

 wonder, therefore, that the *Mârga*-music, the rules of which were inflexibly stiff and did not adjust themselves to the practice in vogue, became, in the course of time, less and less pleasant, less and less popular, and finally extinct.¹
 The latter three stages of music, viz., *Oudava, Shâdava, Sampurna*, have been, however, preserved even to-day as being *human*² music which pleases, alike, the producers as well as the hearers.
-To the music of these 'latter three stages', our ancients gave the name of *Dêsi.* In the first place, the style of '*Dêsi*' varied from province to province; and it was therefore defined inSanskrit text-books, such as for instance, *Sangithadarpana* —**That kind of music is called *Dêsi,* which adjusts itself from country to country (Dêsa to Dêsa), so as to please the fancy of the people there'.³ In the second place, the fact that Shârngadêv and Râmâmâtya employed *Hridayaranjaka*⁴ and [*Janaranjana*](# "देशीरागादिभिः प्रोक्तं तद्गानं जनरञ्जनम्। -Svaramêlakalânidhi")as their respective epithets to *Dêsi*-music-shows that they regarded it as a fascinating style of music, as opposed to the dry, monotonous, and sing-song style of the *Mârga*-music.
+To the music of these 'latter three stages', our ancients gave the name of *Dêsi.* In the first place, the style of '*Dêsi*' varied from province to province; and it was therefore defined inSanskrit text-books, such as for instance, *Sangithadarpana* —**That kind of music is called *Dêsi,* which adjusts itself from country to country (Dêsa to Dêsa), so as to please the fancy of the people there'.³ In the second place, the fact that Shârngadêv and Râmâmâtya employed *Hridayaranjaka*⁴ and *Janaranjana*[^18]as their respective epithets to *Dêsi*-music-shows that they regarded it as a fascinating style of music, as opposed to the dry, monotonous, and sing-song style of the *Mârga*-music.
 If any proof is wanted for the fact that the first four stages of music, covered by the generic name of *Mârga*, belonged-purely from the modern musical point of view-to the lower rung of the ladder and that the second three stages, covered by the generic name of*Dêsi*, belonged to the higher rung; a reference may be made to what Hridayanarayana wrote-'*Sampurnas* are Brahmins ;

+[^18]: "देशीरागादिभिः प्रोक्तं तद्गानं जनरञ्जनम्। -Svaramêlakalânidhi"

 ------------------------------------------------------------------------
   1 cf. (1) **मार्गगीतं पुरैवासीत् —